DomBurke23/JavaPractice/README.md

 Reservation.java
 This file is invoking constructors with parameters and using if checks to return a print statement depending on the argument passed.

+SavingsAccount.java
+This file demonstrates the use of methods.
+Methods can take input, do something with it, and return the kind of output we want.
+Procedural abstraction: knowing what a method does, but not how it accomplishes it.

+Store.java
+This file demonstrates the use of methods and parameters.

 ToDos.java
 This file demonstrates different String manipulation functions.
 A String, which is widely used in Java, is an object that represents a sequence of characters.
 It is a great way to store information.
 Functions used: